TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/QueryBuilder/Index.rst

     out the first n records".
 Internally, :sql:`LIMIT` will be added by Doctrine DBAL and set to a very high value.

-*   :php:`->setMaxResults()` can be called with the argument :php:`0` to return the complete result set without any :sql:`LIMIT` in versions prior to TYPO3 v13.
-Starting with TYPO3 v13, the argument must instead be set to :php:`null` to achieve the same effect due to changes in the underlying library Doctrine DBAL v4.
+*   Starting with TYPO3 v13, the argument must instead be set to :php:`null` to achieve the same effect due to changes in the underlying library Doctrine DBAL v4.
+If an unlimited result set is needed, and no reset of previous instructions is required, this method call should best be omitted for best compatibility.

+..  versionchanged:: 13.0
+    Starting with TYPO3 13 `null`instead of argument argument `0` (integer)
+    must be used in :php:`->setMaxResults()` to return the complete result set without any :sql:`LIMIT` in versions prior to TYPO3 v13.

     If an unlimited result set is needed, and no reset of previous instructions is required, this method call should best be omitted for best compatibility.